my-language-skills/translations-for-pressbooks/doc/user-manual.md

 Translations for this book in front-end can be enable at Home Page (cover/book-info), front-matter , chapter , part,  back-matter.

-**Before to work, be sure you have translations for pressbooks plugin activated.**
+**Before to work, be sure you have Extensions for pressbooks plugin activated.**

 ## Translations relations